Weekend Reading – Dividends in a downturn and retirement crisis edition

 I too, invest in things that people are ‘stuck’ with.
 I figure:

-- People like the internet, so I own telcos like Bell, Telus, AT&T and Verizon.
+- People like the internet, so I own telcos like Bell and Telus.

-- People like to heat and cool their homes, so I own utility stocks like Fortis, Emera, Algonquin Power, Duke Energy and more.
+- People like to heat and cool their homes, so I own utility stocks like Fortis, Emera, Algonquin Power and more.

-- People need drugs and last time I checked, they like their healthcare, so I own Medtronic, Johnson & Johnson, Pfizer and a few other healthcare stocks.
+- People need drugs and last time I checked, they like their healthcare, so I own Johnson & Johnson.

 You get the idea!